-This information is to help you and the potential Doors to Freedom participant know what to expect.
-If you have any further questions, do not hesitate to contact us.
+This information is to help the potential Doors to Freedom resident know what to expect.
+If you have any questions, do not hesitate to contact us.

 Doors to Freedom is a 501c3 non-profit that exists to provide a safe place for survivors of domestic minor sex trafficking to experience a transformed life.
 We are a voluntary program that serves females ages 12-20.
 Our desire is to lovingly support each girl as she overcomes her traumatic past and receives total restoration: body, soul and spirit.
 We are committed to providing a safe place, free of charge, that provides a consistent, structured environment.